HarshSingh011/docusaurus/docs/harsh.md

         option for me as it has more opportunity in internship but in meet with 4th year I changed my tect stack from fluter to android cause
         4th year told me that android have more opportunity in market then fluter and I should focus on what market need not on what I want to do.

+                                                      ### Task 1

+*Description*:- Making a Design

+*Process of Making*:- It was a easly task but at start it was really confusing and frustrating like what attributes to use and becoming familier
+                      with the xml files codes was difficult at the start.